-Bota began his artistic life as a painter when he was exposed to art at an early age, making it a natural progression for him to work in arts.
+Victor Cesar Bota is a Brazilian photographer / director, who began his artistic life as a painter when he was exposed to art at a very early age, making it a natural progression for him to work in arts.

-Bota's short film “Freeman”, was co-produced in collaboration with 02 Films whose credits include "City of God", "Constant Gardener", and "Blindness".
-“Freeman” was a selection of several film festivals.
+Bota's short film “Freeman”, was co-produced in collaboration with 02 Films whose credits include "City of God", "Constant Gardener", and "Blindness" and “Freeman” was a selection of several film festivals.
 Bota's music video "Call My Name" was nominated for an MTV Video Music Award.
 With Renzo Gracie, Bota started a project about his family, the legendary Gracies, the remarkable creation and expansion of Brazilian Jiu-Jitsu and mixed martial arts around the world.